 - Clicking the Rebuild button starts rebuilding the volume and ends with one of the following three scenarios:

 - Selected volume is fine and no need to repair it

 - The volume is repaired successfully

 - The volume is severely damaged or corrupt, and therefore cannot be repaired.
 The Rollback option lets you go back to the previous stage

 Note: The software does not support nor repairs exFAT file system based volumes.

 Alike secondary volumes, primary or the boot volume on Mac also gets corrupt sometimes.
 In such a state, Mac machine fails to boot.
 This volume repair tool allows you rebuild the boot volume as well.
 See how to do it:

-- Boot from the bootable DVD created using this software and you see the software launched.
+- Boot from the bootable USB created using this software and you see the software launched.